MicrosoftDocs/azure-stack-docs/AKS-Hybrid/deploy-java-liberty-app.md

 description: Deploy a Java application with Open Liberty or WebSphere Liberty on an Azure Kubernetes Service (AKS) cluster in AKS hybrid.
 author: sethmanheim
 ms.author: sethm
-ms.lastreviewed: 1/14/2022
+ms.lastreviewed: 01/14/2022
 ms.reviewer: scooley
 ms.topic: conceptual
-ms.date: 10/24/2022
+ms.date: 10/26/2022
 # Intent: As an IT Pro, I want to learn how to use Open Liberty or WebSphere Liberty to deploy a Java application.
 # Keyword: java jakartaee javaee microprofile open-liberty websphere-liberty aks-hci kubernetes
 ---

-# Deploy a Java app with Open Liberty or WebSphere Liberty on an Azure Kubernetes Service cluster in AKS hybrid
+# Deploy Java app with Open Liberty or WebSphere Liberty on Azure Kubernetes Service cluster in AKS hybrid

 [!INCLUDE [applies-to-azure stack-hci-and-windows-server-skus](includes/aks-hci-applies-to-skus/aks-hybrid-applies-to-azure-stack-hci-windows-server-sku.md)]